shubhamkulal/OIBSIP/README.md

 - **Newspaper**: Advertising spending on newspaper
 - **Sales**: Sales value (target variable)

-The data is provided in a CSV file named `advertising.csv`.
+The data is provided in a CSV file named `Advertising.csv`.

 ## Model Selection